Martin Ashe: Priesthood

 He was ordained in Ireland by Archbishop Tomas O’Fiaich in June 1978, when he was 24 years old.
 He was immediately appointed to be a priest for the Archdiocese of Melbourne, arriving in September 1978.

 He was first appointed to the Hadfield parish in Melbourne's north.
 He has also served as an assistant priest in parishes in Clayton and Blackburn.
 He served as vocations director from the late 1980s.
 In the 1990s, he undertook further study at Loyola University Chicago.
 He was moderator and then pastoral director of Corpus Christi College Seminary.

 From 1996 to 2004 he served as Parish Priest in Sunbury.
 In 2005 he was appointed director of ministry to priests in the Archdiocese of Melbourne.
 In 2012, he was appointed the inaugural parish priest of Christ the Light, taking in the areas of Doreen, Kinglake, Mernda and Whittlesea, where he served until his appointed as Auxiliary Bishop.

 Episcopate

-Ashe was appointed Auxiliary Bishop of Sydney by Pope Francis on 14 May 2021 and was given the titular see of Muteci, in Algeria.
+Ashe was appointed Auxiliary Bishop of Melbourne by Pope Francis on 14 May 2021 and was given the titular see of Muteci, in Algeria.
 He was consecrated by Archbishop Peter Comensoli on 31 July 2021 in St Patrick's Cathedral, Melbourne along with Anthony Ireland.